The Picture Show

 Rockets, Cigarettes And A Lion: Just A Few Of The Things Smuggled Into Gaza

-National Geographic magazine's December issue has a detailed story — and more than a dozen striking photos — to explain the answer: The Gazans have built an elaborate network of tunnels under their sandy border with Egypt, and rely on these subterranean passages to smuggle in weapons and a vast array of goods that include construction supplies, cigarettes, livestock and even the occasional lion.
+National Geographic magazine's December 2012 issue had a detailed story — and more than a dozen striking photos — to explain the answer: The Gazans have built an elaborate network of tunnels under their sandy border with Egypt, and rely on these subterranean passages to smuggle in weapons and a vast array of goods that include construction supplies, cigarettes, livestock and even the occasional lion.
 Yes, a lion.

 The tunnels date to the 1979 peace treaty between Israel and Egypt.
 Part of the agreement split the city of Rafah — half of it went to Egypt, and half went to Gaza, which was under Israeli control at the time.